Mr-Smyth/Touch-AI/README.md

 * Contains more in-depth information regarding the Retail applications of Touch AI.
 Including Sock control and loyalty.

 #### Features:
 * Explains some of the core features of the system.
+This is again spit between the two main sectors of Retail and Hospitality, with a third more general section.

 #### About:
 * A brief history of AI Pos.

 * Some information on the Partner system.

 #### Contact us:
+* Some more site common styling with a related image and some information about contacting us.

 * A contact form, which regests:
     * Name
     * Business Name